CarolineWeeLab/EZBehavior/README.md

 # EZBehavior
 Analysis of light-dark choice and sleep / locomotor data from larval zebrafish

-Disclaimer: You may encounter "Security Warning" in Excel.
+Disclaimer: You may encounter "Security Warning" when opening the macro-enabled files in Excel.
 Just click "Enable Content" so that the Excel VBA codes can be run in your Excel environment.

 1. Light-dark choice assay